deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 2. We have identified a remote thread, which we will later manipulate to execute our Beacon implant
 3. We have created a routine that will place the Beacon implant in its own local thread, within the remote process, upon execution

 This is great, and we are almost home free.
 The issue remains, however, the topic of thread restoration.
 After all, we are taking a thread, which was performing some sort of action before, unbeknownst to us, and forcing it to do something else.
 This will certainly result in execution of our shellcode, however, it will also present some unintended consequences.
 Upon executing our shellcode, the thread's CPU registers, along with other information, will be out of context from the actions it was performing before execution.
 This will cause the the process housing this thread, the desired remote process we are injecting into, to most likely crash.
 To avoid this, we can utilize an undocumented `ntdll.dll` function, `NtContinue`.
-As pointed out in Alex Ionescu and Yarden Shafir's [R.I.P ROP: CET Internals in Windows 20H1](https://windows-internals.com/cet-on-windows/), `NtContinue` is used to resume execution after an exception or interrupt.
-This is perfect for our use case, as we can abuse this functionality. `NtContinue` accepts a pointer to a `CONTEXT` record, and a parameter that allows a programmer to set if the _Alerted_ state should be removed from the thread, as outlined in its [function prototype](http://undocumented.ntinternals.net/index.html?page=UserMode%2FUndocumented%20Functions%2FNT%20Objects%2FThread%2FNtContinue.html).
+As pointed out in Alex Ionescu and Yarden Shafir's [R.I.P ROP: CET Internals in Windows 20H1](https://windows-internals.com/cet-on-windows/) blog post, `NtContinue` is used to resume execution after an exception or interrupt.
+This is perfect for our use case, as we can abuse this functionality.
+Since our thread will be mangled, calling this function with the preserved `CONTEXT` record from earlier will restore execution properly. `NtContinue` accepts a pointer to a `CONTEXT` record, and a parameter that allows a programmer to set if the _Alerted_ state should be removed from the thread, as outlined in its [function prototype](http://undocumented.ntinternals.net/index.html?page=UserMode%2FUndocumented%20Functions%2FNT%20Objects%2FThread%2FNtContinue.html).
 We need not worry about the second parameter for our purposes, as we will set this parameter to `FALSE`.
 However, there remains the issue of the first parameter, `PCONTEXT`.

 As you can recall in the former portion of this blog post, we first preserved the `CONTEXT` record for our hijacked thread, within our BOF code.
 The issue we have, however, is that this `CONTEXT` record is sitting within the current process, while our shellcode will be executed within the desired remote process.
 Because of the fact each user mode process has its own private address space, this `CONTEXT` record's address is not visible to the remote process we are injecting into.
-Additionally, since `NtContinue` does not accept a `HANDLE` parameter, it expects the thread it will resume execution for is the current calling thread.
+Additionally, since `NtContinue` does not accept a `HANDLE` parameter, it expects the thread it will resume execution for is the current calling thread, which will be in the remote process.
 This means we will need to embed the `CONTEXT` record into our final payload that will be injected into the remote process.
 Additionally, since `NtContinue` restores execution of the calling thread, this is why we need to embed an `NtContinue` shellcode into the final payload that will be placed into the remote process.
 That way, when the hijacked thread executes the `NtContinue` routine, restoration of the hijacked thread will occur, since it is the calling thread.
 With that said, let's get into developing the routine.

 Synonymous with our `CreateThread` routine, let's create a 64-byte buffer and a new counter.